pablode/gatling/README.md

 gatling implements complex BSDFs like Autodesk's Standard Surface and the glTF shading model via MaterialX's MDL code generation backend.
 The MDL SDK is then used to generate evaluation and importance sampling functions, which are emitted as GLSL code.
 This code is compiled to SPIR-V and executed via [Vulkan](https://www.vulkan.org/).

-\* hardware ray tracing is required.
+\* Hardware ray tracing is required.
 MacOS will be supported [in the future](https://github.com/KhronosGroup/MoltenVK/issues/427).

 ### Build